mumayank/AirShareProject/README.md

     ...

-    // WHEN USER WANTS TO ADD MORE FILE: airShareAddFile = AirShareAddFile(this, object: AirShareAddFile.Callbacks {
+    // WHEN YOU WANT TO SHOW FILE CHOOSER: airShareAddFile = AirShareAddFile(this, object: AirShareAddFile.Callbacks {
                 override fun onSuccess(uri: Uri) {
                     // DO SOMETHING WITH THIS URI